Testing recommendations from the Centers for Disease Control and Prevention

 - Within 3-6 months of an initial test, conduct a follow-up test for children aged 6 months to 6 years, regardless of the initial test result

-- Consult the US the CDC screening guidelines for children who are immigrants and refugees.
+- Consult the US CDC screening guidelines for children who are immigrants and refugees.